Skip to main content

 Control what information the agent can access:

-• Use knowledge tags to filter what’s searchable
+• Use knowledge tags to narrow what’s searchable

 • Mix connected sources with custom articles